Zian Flemming: Millwall

 On 25 June 2022, Flemming joined Championship club Millwall on a three-year contract for a fee of £1.7 million rising to £2.5 million.
 He made his competitive debut for the club on 30 July, the opening day of the season, replacing George Honeyman in the 76th minute of a 2–0 home victory against Stoke City.
 On 17 September, he netted his debut goal for the Lions, breaking the deadlock in the 14th minute with a header from Scott Malone's cross.
 The ball deflected off keeper Daniel Grimshaw and scored his team's second in a 2–1 victory against Blackpool.
 He secured his second goal on 5 October during a match against Rotherham United from a long-distance strike.
 Just three days later, he achieved his first brace for Millwall, propelling them to a 2–0 victory against Middlesbrough at The Den.
 He continued his impressive form the following week, on 15 October, by netting the decisive goal that secured a 2–1 away win against Bristol City.
 This marked Flemming's fifth goal in five consecutive games.
 On 12 November, Flemming scored his first hat-trick for the club, once again proving decisive in a 4–2 away victory against Preston North End.
 He concluded the season with 15 goals in 44 appearances across various competitions, securing the position of the team's second-highest goalscorer, behind only Tom Bradshaw.
 Millwall finished eighth in the league, narrowly missing the playoffs by just one point behind sixth-place Sunderland in the play-offs.
 In recognition of his contributions, Flemming was honoured as the Millwall Player of the Season in May 2023.

 Burnley

 On 31 August 2024, deadline day, Flemming joined EFL Championship side Burnley on a one-year loan deal with an obligation to buy at the end of the season, for a fee of £7million.
 He made his debut for the club on 14 September 2024, in a 1–0 win against Leeds United.
 He scored his first goal for the club on 23 October 2024, in a 1–1 draw with Hull City.

 On 20 May 2025, Burnley announced the player would be joining the club on a permanent basis.
+He was club's top scorer in the 2025–26 season, netting 11 times in the Premiership, but could not prevent Burnley being relegated to the Championship.

+Ipswich Town

+On 1 September 2026, Flemming was transferred to Ipswich Town for £20 million.